-Recommended Preparation: ENGL-101 or ENGL-101H Introduces the principles of cellular form and function including: bioenergetics and metabolism, molecular structure and evolution, gene regulation, cellular anatomy and physiology and the principles of biotechnology.
-Critical analysis combined with written and oral presentation of primary scientific literature will differentiate BIOSCI 107H from BIOSCI 107.
+Recommended Preparation: ENGL-101 or ENGL-101H Introduces the principles of cellular form and function including: bioenergetics and metabolism, molecular structure and evolution, gene regulation, cellular anatomy and physiology, and the principles of biotechnology.
+Critical analysis combined with written and oral presentation of primary scientific literature will differentiate BIOSCI-107H from BIOSCI-107.
+UC credit limitation: No credit for BIOSCI-107H if taken after BIOSCI-201, BIOSCI-202, BIOSCI-204, BIOSCI-205 or BIOSCI-221.